10 reasons you should visit Vegas even if you are not a gambler

 Today, it’s really easy to spend an entire weekend in Vegas without giving a second thought to gambling.
 In fact, by cutting back on the gambling, you will save so much money that you can treat yourself to more memorable activities like world-class shows, spas, and dining.
 If anything the question is not what can you do, but rather what can you not do in Vegas?
 So much to do, so little time!

-Below are 10 reasons why you should visit Vegas even if you are not a gambler!
+Below are 10 reasons why you should visit Vegas even if you do not intend on spending much time on the gaming floors.

 1. The shows are incredible!